CopernicaMarketingSoftware/Documentation/Yothalot/connection.md

    "routingkey"   => "mapreduce"
 ));
 ```
-Where `"host"` holds the hostname of RabbitMQ, `"user"` holds the username of
+Where `"host"` holds the hostname of RabbitMQ, `"user"` holds the user name of
 RabbitMQ, `"Password"` holds the password of RabbitMQ, `"vhost"` holds the
 virtual host of RabbitMQ, `"routingkey"` holds the routing key.
 All keys have a
 default value.
 The default values are "localhost", "guest", "guest", "/", """",
-and "mapreduce" respecively.
+and "mapreduce" respectively.

 If you have installed RabbitMQ locally and have used the default configuration settings, the
-default values of the associative array should lead to a propper connection to
+default values of the associative array should lead to a proper connection to
 RabbitMQ.
-If you run RabbitMQ elsewere you should set the "host" key to the proper
+If you run RabbitMQ elsewhere you should set the "host" key to the proper
 location.
 If you have changed the user name of password of RabbitMQ, you should
 change the "user" key and "password" key accordingly.
 If you have created a
 specific RabbitMQ vhost environment you can add the specific vhost to the
 rabbitmq-vhost variable by setting the "vhost" key.

-Finally there are the keys `"exchange"` and `"routingkey"` values that you can set.
+Finally there are the keys `"exchange"` and `"routingkey"` with their associative
+values that you can set.
 These are advanced
 settings and in most Yothalot environments the default values will suffice.
 In order to
 understand what effect they have and when you need to change them, you need to have some
 information on how RabbitMQ internally works.
 RabbitMQ allows you to publish and consume